"

 Padlets may be used in a singular class period or over the course of the entire semester.

-Posts themselves can operate as prompts (to which students can comment and reply) or the Padlet more broadly may have a prompt or task (e.g., asking students to post weekly about something they encounter that makes them think of this class).
+Posts themselves can operate as prompts (to which students can comment and reply) or the Padlet more broadly may have a prompt or task (e.g., asking students to post weekly about something they encounter that makes them think of course content).

 (Note: to make Padlets more manageable in large classes, different “sections” might have their own Padlet boards.)